MicrosoftDocs/azure-devops-docs/docs/boards/sprints/assign-work-sprint.md

 ---
 title: Assign work to a sprint
-titleSuffix: VSTS & TFS
+titleSuffix: Azure Boards and TFS
-description: Assign work to a sprint or iteration working with Scrum methods in Visual Studio Team Services or Team Foundation Server ms.custom: Uses the New Navigation ms.technology: devops-agile ms.prod: devops
+description: Assign work to a sprint or iteration working with Scrum methods in Azure Boards or Team Foundation Server ms.custom: Uses the New Navigation ms.technology: devops-agile ms.prod: devops